 Hotels in Senegal

 Whenever we have gone to Senegal we have stayed in the capital, Dakar and made a daily excursion to each of the sites.
 The furthest is Lake Rosa, which is 1 hour and a half away by car.
 The hotel where we have stayed in Dakar is the Radisson Blu Hotel, Dakar Sea Plaza.
 It is quite expensive, but you ensure a quiet stay.
 That is, with a good breakfast, rooms, cleaning and service.
 In addition, in the access to the hotel there is control of metals and weapons as in the airports.
-If it is too expensive, we also know that the Pullman Dakar Teranga is fine and more central.
-Otherwise, find here your hotel in Dakar or Saly, the most tourist areas.

 To travel to Senegal you have to get vaccinated from yellow fever and malaria.
 Be careful with the fruit and vegetables you eat.
 It is VERY recommended that you carry a small kit with paracetamol, fortasec, primperan and oral serum.
 So if you get bad you can cut it and, at the same time, hydrate with oral serum.